 This course provides a general introduction to international law, its structures, institutions, processes and principles.
 It is taught from a 'globalist’ perspective, and is not confined to any particular country's approach towards international law; it seeks to make the student aware of points of convergence and divergence with respect to how the legal orders of different states may relate to international law in general.

 Our primary text is Giliker,Harris and Sivakumaran's Cases & Materials in International Law (Sweet & Maxwell, 2015).
-While no textbook is required, students wishing to consult a text may find the following useful: Vaughan Lowe, International Law (OUP, 2017), Brownlie's Principles of Public International Law (OUP, 2012), James Crawford ed., Malcolm Shaw, International Law (Cambridge University Press, 2017) and Martin Dixon, Textbook on International Law, 7th ed, (OUP 2013).
-A PIL Instruments Supplement composing the major international instruments we will refer to, are available on IVLE and hard copies may be requjested from the Student Counter.
+While no textbook is required, students wishing to consult a text may find the following useful: Vaughan Lowe, International Law (OUP, 2007), Brownlie's Principles of Public International Law (OUP, 2012), James Crawford ed., Malcolm Shaw, International Law (Cambridge University Press, 2018) and Martin Dixon, Textbook on International Law, 7th ed, (OUP 2013).
+A PIL Instruments Supplement composing the major international instruments we will refer to, will be made available in soft copy; hard copies may be requested from the Student Counter.
 There is a broad range of other secondary literature sources which the student may consult.
 Important ones have been identified, below.

 The course will focus on foundational concepts underlying the international legal system and the application of legal norms.
 It will resist the temptation to take a whistle-stop tour through the most exotic international affairs and incidents.
 Both historical and contemporary material will be judiciously referenced to illustrate core ideas and the types of situations international law is called upon to address, unveiling the current state of the international legal order and the tension between law and politics, theory and practice, utopia and the real world.